-The Code node replaces the Cron node from version 0.199.0 onwards.
+The Schedule trigger node replaces the Cron node from version 0.199.0 onwards.
 If you're using an older version of n8n, you can still view the Cron node documentation.

 Keep in mind